MausTec/edge-o-matic-3000/README.md

 The official hardware looks like an ESP32-WROOM dev module.
 Conveniently, you can use the same module for your own builds.
 This is currently developed in the horrid confines of the Arduino IDE for the compiler toolchain.
 Install ESP support for Arduino.
 Use your fav editor.
 CLion is great.

+#### 3rd Party Dependencies

+This project uses the following libraries:

+- ArduinoJson library by Benoit Blanchon
+- FastLED library by Daniel Garcia
+- OneButton library by Matthias Hertel (version 1.5.0)
+- ESP32Encoder library by Kevin Harrington
+- Adafruit SSD1306 library by Adafruit (click "Install All" if it prompts you for dependencies)
+- ESP32Servo library by Kevin Harrington
+- ESP32 I2C Slave library by Gutierrez PS

 #### Board Settings